 5. Spontaneous arousal levels may drop

-A small 2014 study of 174 people published in The Canadian Journal of Human Sexuality found that engaging in sex on day one actually makes you crave it more on day two.
+A small 2014 study of 174 people published in The Canadian Journal of Human Sexuality found that engaging in sex on day one actually makes you crave it more on day two2.

-And according the Dr. Queen, the inverse—that an effect of not having sex may lead you to want less sex in general—may also be true.
+According to Dr. Queen, the inverse—that the effect of not having sex may lead you to want less sex in general—may also be true.
 “For some, this will have the effect that it becomes harder to get turned on, even if you want to.”

 “When you experience intense pleasure from sex, the body releases a cocktail of hormones that help you fall asleep,” says Alvarez, specifying that hormones like vasopressin and oxytocin reduce stress in the body and help you fall asleep quickly.
 After that point, adds Alvarez Story, “norepinephrine and serotonin then help your body get into a flow of REM sleep cycles to help you stay comfortably asleep.”